Global Innovators’ Challenge FAQs

 Can the Air League help me find teammates?

-Unfortunately, the Air League or Sustainable Aviation will not be able to help with finding teammates.
+Unfortunately, the Air League or Sustainable Skies will not be able to help with finding teammates.

 If you are applying as a team and want to add new team members later in the competition, the competition delivery team will have discretion whether new team members can be added at a later point.